fgalv3/PhaseConstrained-OS-ART/README.md

 Four reconstruction methods are used: plane waves sum (equivalent to DFT for Nyquist grid), ART with/without phase projection, ART with l1-norm (approx.)
 TV penalty.
 Examples are given in program.c, which ouputs kspace, signal and reconstructed image.
 A Mathematica program is given with plots of example reconstructions with a Shepp-Logan and Spiral trajectory.
-One can directly now with the static library libART.a
+One can now directly link with the static library libART.a

 The code needs armadillo-c++ library to work.